 It’s a strange story about how the city and the YMCA entered into an agreement to basically allow either side to close these fields.
 But here goes:

-For 25 years the Ecke YMCA on Vulcan Ave was the home of the Encinitas Little League as well as other youth sports leagues and adult leagues, too.
+For 25 years the Ecke YMCA on Saxony Road was the home of the Encinitas Little League as well as other youth sports leagues and adult leagues, too.

 Tom Dempsey played ball there before going off to be an NFL field-goal record holder.
 Others know it as the home of the Encinitas Little League, which this year came one game away from a trip to the World Series.